raoprer/raoprer/README.md

 👋 Hey there!

-✨ I'm M Prerana Rao, currently persuing B.Tech in Information Technology from MIT, Manipal ✨
+✨ I'm M Prerana Rao, currently pursuing B.Tech in Information Technology from MIT, Manipal ✨

 🦋 a keen learner 🌱 a tech enthusiast 💻 with a great enthusiasm for solving real-world problems